On maximizing a monotone $k$-submodular function under a knapsack constraint: Introduction

 In the constrained setting, Ohsaka and Yoshida \cite{ohsaka2015monotone} proposed a $\frac12$-approximation algorithm for nonnegative monotone $k$-submodular maximization with a total size constraint (i.e., $\cup_{i\in[k]}|X_i|\le B$ for an integer $B$) and a $\frac13$-approximation algorithm for that with individual size constraints (i.e., $|X_i|\le B_i~\forall i\in[k]$ with integers $B_i$).
-Sakaue \cite{sakaue2017maximizing} proposed a $\frac12$-approximation algorithm for nonnegative monotone $k$-submodular maximization with a matroid constraint.
-Thus, our work completes the picture by studying a knapsack constraint.
+Sakaue \cite{sakaue2017maximizing} proposed a $\frac12$-approximation algorithm for nonnegative monotone $k$-submodular maximization with a matroid constraint {on the union of the sets.} Thus, our work completes the picture by studying a knapsack constraint.